3 Certainties for a New American Prosperity… and One Stock Set to Profit

 And it also hides some facts that are absolutely crystal clear to me.

-So, in today’s Market 360, let’s review three items that are actually quite certain… what they have to do with President Trump’s three-part economic plan… why this plan matters to investors…
+So, in today’s Market 360, let’s review three items that are actually quite certain… what they has to do with President Trump’s three-part economic plan… why this plan matters to investors…

 And one stock investors can buy right now to profit off of the president’s latest pro-business moves.

-Note: Editor’s Note: Uncertainty is everywhere.
-Just look at the fact that more than 350 S&P 500 companies cited the word “uncertainty” on their latest earnings calls, the highest in years.